When does a physical system compute?: When does a physical system compute?

-We can now give the following as a set of necessary (but not necessarily sufficient) requirements for a physical system to act as a computer. \begin{itemize} \item A theory $T$ of the physical computational device that has been tested in relevant situations and about which we are confident. \item A representation $R_T:=\{R_M(T),R_I(T)\}$ of the physical system that is used for representing the initial state of the physical system (encoding using $R_I(T)$) and also for the final state, so that output is produced from the computation (decoding using $R_M(T)$). \item At least one fundamental computational operation that takes input states to output states. \end{itemize}
+We can now give the following as a set of necessary requirements for a physical system to be capable of being used as a computer. \begin{itemize} \item A theory $\theory$ of the physical computational device that has been tested in relevant situations and about which we are confident. \item A representation $\{\RT,\IRT\}$ of the physical system that is used for representing the initial state of the physical system (encoding using $\IRT$) and also for the final state, so that output is produced from the computation (decoding using $\RT$). \item At least one fundamental physical computational operation that takes input states to output states. \item The theory, representation, and fundamental operation(s) satisfy the relevant sequence of commuting diagrams. \end{itemize}

 All of these elements must be present in order for a physical system to be identified as acting as a computer.